MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-on-premises-sync.md

 ### Ensure that a profile is associated with an Active Directory account

 On-premises sync only works with the profile associated with an Active Directory (AD) account.
-If no such profile exists, on-premises sync won't function.
+If this profile doesn't exist, on-premises sync won't work.
 To ensure that users sign on with an AD account, configure the [ConfigureOnPremisesAccountAutoSignIn](./microsoft-edge-policies.md#configureonpremisesaccountautosignin) policy.
 For on-premises sync, Microsoft Edge only relies on AD to establish an identity for the user data, and there's no direct relationship between how Microsoft Edge reads and writes on-premises data to how the admin has configured roaming for an AD user.

 ### Change the location of the user data (optional)